RDFLib/pySHACL/README.md

 [Use this invitation link: https://discord.gg/RTbGfJqdKB to join the server](https://discord.gg/RTbGfJqdKB)

-There is a \#pyshacl channel in which discussion around this python library can held, and you can ask for general pyshacl help too.
+There is a \#pyshacl channel for discussion of this python library, and you can ask for general SHACL help too.

 ## Installation
 Install with PIP (Using the Python3 pip installer `pip3`)